 Other skills/learning outcomes students will develop in this position:

-To apply: Email a cover letter and resume to fwfinaid@iufw.edu with subject line “Turnstone Center for Children and Adults with Disabilities, Inc. - Facility Assistant/Administrate Assistant”
+To apply: Email a cover letter and resume to fwfinaid@iu.edu with subject line “Turnstone Center for Children and Adults with Disabilities, Inc. - Administrative Assistant"

 General Purpose

-This is a Federal Work Study position as a Facility Assistant/Administrate Assistant for Turnstone Center for Children and Adults with Disabilities, Inc. The position will be off-campus at 3320 N. Clinton St., Fort Wayne, IN 46805.
-Please visit http://turnstone.org/about to learn more about this organization.
-Students who have Federal Work Study may apply by emailing a cover letter and resume to fwfinaid@iufw.edu as directed above.
+This is a Federal Work Study position as an Administrative Assistant for Turnstone Center for Children and Adults with Disabilities, Inc. The position will be off-campus at 3320 N. Clinton St., Fort Wayne, IN 46805.
+Please visit https://turnstone.org/ to learn more about this organization.
+Students who have Federal Work Study may apply by emailing a cover letter and resume to fwfinaid@iu.edu as directed above.

 Essential Duties and Responsibilities